smilers/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ## Copilot installation with Windows updates and controls

 If you're an IT administrator and have enabled group policies to prevent the installation of Copilot, the Copilot app won't be installed on the configured devices.
-If you haven't enabled a group policy, you can remove the Copilot app by following one of the steps in the workaround section or configure the [AppLocker policy](/windows/security/application-security/application-control/app-control-for-business/applocker/applocker-overview) before installing Windows updates.
+If you haven't enabled a group policy, you can remove the Copilot app by following one of the steps in the [Remove or prevent the previous Copilot in Windows (preview) experience](#remove-or-prevent-the-previous-copilot-in-windows-preview-experience) section or configure the [AppLocker policy](/windows/security/application-security/application-control/app-control-for-business/applocker/applocker-overview) before installing Windows updates.
 When the AppLocker policy for Copilot is enabled, it will:

 - Prevent the app from being installed if it isn't already on the device.
 - Block the app from being launched if it's already installed.